JarateKing/TF2-Hud-Reference/1-APPENDIX/Refracts.md

 ## Hud Masking

 The most immediate use of refracts is to cover up hud elements.
 Because they draw the world view under it, covering up a hud element with a refract will effectively hide that element.
-The interesting use of this is to partially hide a hud element, either by making a refract that is smaller than the hud element, or by having the refract's normal map make a shape to 'cut out' (for example, if the refract's uv map is a circle, then putting it over a square will cut out that circle from the square).
+The interesting use of this is to partially hide a hud element, either by making a refract that is smaller than the hud element, or by having the refract's normal map make a shape to 'cut out' (for example, if the refract's normal map is a circle, then putting it over a square will cut out that circle from the square).

 ## Blurs